Ivan1248/gyroflow/README.md

 This will:
 1. Load the GPX track file (`--input-gpx track.gpx`)
 2. Synchronize the GPS data using the processed motion direction and provided GPS settings
-3. Export the synchronized GPX file (`--export-gpx synchronized.gpx`)
+3. Export the synchronized GPX file (`--export-gpx synchronized.gpx`).
+Use `--crop-gpx` to crop the export to the video time range starting at video creation time.
-4. Create a GPS synchronization report with offset, error, correlation, and course range information (`--report-gps <path>`, requires `--export-gpx`)
+4. Create a GPS synchronization report with offset, error, correlation, and course range information (`--report-gps <path>`, available with `--export-gpx`)
 5. Use the first video stream (`--stream 0`)